rjferguson21/big-bang/docs/developer/ci-workflow.md

 For each cloud, a BigBang owned network will be created that conform with the appropriate set of tests about to be ran.
 For example, to validate that Big Bang deploys in a connected environment on AWS, a VPC, subnets, route tables, etc... are created, and the outputs are made available through terraform's remote `data` source.

+At this time the infrastructue testing pipeline is only utilizing internet-connect AWS govcloud.

 ##### Cluster(s) Creation

-Several types of clusters are created within the previously provisioned network(s), and follow the vendors recommended iac approach.

-For example, an `rke2` cluster is created that leverages the upstream [terraform modules](https://repo1.dso.mil/platform-one/distros/rancher-federal/rke2/rke2-aws-terraform), and an `eks` cluster is created with the upstream [terraform modules](https://docs.microsoft.com/en-us/azure/developer/terraform/create-k8s-cluster-with-tf-and-aks).

 The infrastructure pipeline is currently setup to standup an `rke2` cluster by default.

+An `rke2` cluster is created that leverages the upstream [terraform modules](https://repo1.dso.mil/platform-one/distros/rancher-federal/rke2/rke2-aws-terraform)

 It is a hard requriement at this stage that every cluster outputs an admin scoped `kubeconfig` as a gitlab ci artifact.
 This artifact will be leveraged in the following stages for interacting with the created cluster.